Greenville County, South Carolina

 Greenville County (/ˈɡriːnvɪl/ GREEN-vil; locally /ˈɡriːnvəl/ GREEN-vəl) is located in the U.S. state of South Carolina.
 As of the 2020 census, the population was 525,534, making it the most populous county in the state.
 Its county seat is Greenville.
 The county is also home to the Greenville County School District, the largest school system in South Carolina.
-Greenville County is the most populous county in Upstate South Carolina as well as the state.
 It is the central county of the Greenville-Anderson-Greer, SC Metropolitan Statistical Area, which in turn is part of the Greenville-Spartanburg-Anderson, SC Combined Statistical Area.

 History

 18th and 19th centuries

 In 1786, due to population growth in Ninety-Six District and the victory of the American Whigs over the British and their colonial Tory and Cherokee allies, the state legislature formed Greenville County (originally spelled Greeneville), named for General Nathanael Greene, the hero of the American southern campaign.
 Greenville County was the first county created in the overarching Ninety-Six District, but from 1791 to 1798, both neighboring Pendleton County (the other county formed from Cherokee territory in northwestern Ninety-Six District) and it were part of the new overarching Washington District.
 From 1798 to 1800, it was part of the short-lived overarching Pendleton District.
 In 1798, all counties were reidentified as "elective districts" to be effective on January 1, 1800; thereafter, the Greenville District was no longer part of Pendleton District.
 In 1868, the districts were converted back to counties.
 After the Civil War ended in the 1860s, former slaves gained freedom, the textile industry grew quickly, and cotton farming expanded in the county.
 Completion of the Southern Railway in 1893 joined the local economy with the rest of the nation.